tkreyche/I75W-Raymarine-Autopilot/README.md

 This project is for DIY sailors who have skills and interest in electronics projects.
 For those not inclined, there are commerically available displays available.

 ### General Description ###
 This display uses off-the-shelf hardware to create an remote daylight-visible display, to make it easier to operate a [Raymarine ST1000+ or ST2000+ Tiller Pilot](https://www.raymarine.com/en-us/our-products/boat-autopilots/autopilot-packs/st1000-st2000).
-They are widely used and relatively low-cost solution for automated steering, despite issues such as minimal waterproofing, hard end stops and an outdated communications protocol.
+They are widely used and a relatively low-cost solution for automated steering, despite issues such as minimal waterproofing, hard end stops and an outdated communications protocol.
 A more complex DIY autopilot solution is pyPilot, which is not covered here.

 A Tiller Pilot is typically mounted near the stern of a boat, where it can be inconvenient to view the display and operate the buttons.
-It's near impossible if you're agressovely heeling a small boat.
+It's near impossible in boat that's heeling excessively.
 This project gives you a remote display, but it only solves half the problem.
 Using this display with a [Nauti-Control ST control](https://nauti-control.com/) module and a handheld wireless keypad give you a complete remote solution.
 NautiControl has a mobile phone UI, but I can't manage that singlehanded in typical sailing conditions.

 ### What the Display Shows
-The display emulates what is shown on the Tillerpilot screen, and only supports the two primary modes: Standby and Auto.
-There are additional status indicators.
+The display emulates what is shown on the Tillerpilot screen, and only supports the Standby and Auto primary modes of operation.
+A few additional status indicators are shown in all cases.

 __Standby Mode:__
 * The top line shows the magnetic compass heading.
 Raymarine calls this "the boat’s current compass heading."
-Signal K calls this navigation.headingMagnetic.
+Signal K calls this "navigation.headingMagnetic."
 The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.
-* No other lines are shown.
+* The mid line is not shown.

 __Auto Mode:__
 * The top line is the same as in Standby Mode:  C (for compass) and the magnetic compass heading.
-* The next line shows the target heading.
+* The mid line shows the target heading.
 Raymarine calls this the "locked autopilot heading."
-Signal K calls this steering.autopilot.target.headingMagnetic.
-On the Tiller Pilot screen, this display replaces the C + mag heading..this display shows both.
+Signal K calls this "steering.autopilot.target.headingMagnetic."
-* A third line is reservered.

 __Status Indicators:__\
 Status indicators are on the bottom four rows of the display, and are the same in all modes.